ftmsemu/ftmsemu.github.io/README.md

 filter so I had to find a solution here.
-Much to my joy I read that the appbutton library of the nRF SDK already had this debouncing built in and could actually deliver "higher level" events to the application like "button was pressed down", "button was release", "button is kept pressed", "button has been toggled (pressed and released)".
+Much to my joy I read that the appbutton library of the nRF SDK already had this debouncing built in and could actually deliver "higher level" events to the application like "button was pressed down", "button was released", "button is kept pressed", "button has been toggled (pressed and released)".
 This was exactly what I was looking for\!